 Along with those big kings, we also will be fishing for hordes of coho salmon, which many of us call silvers.
-This would be the world famous Buoy 10 fishery.
+This would be the world-famous Buoy 10 fishery.
+Which generally opens August 1st.

-This year (2024), the salmon fishing season will open in the Pacific Ocean, just outside of Astoria, Oregon, on June 24th.
+The 2025 salmon fishing season will open in June I will update soon as the days are released in the Pacific Ocean, just outside of Astoria, Oregon.
+Anglers can keep both chinook and fin-clipped coho salmon.
+The final decision on the daily bag limit for salmon is still pending approval from the ODFW.
+However, it appears that the recommendation will be for a limit of two adult salmon, of which only one can be a Chinook salmon that is at least 22 inches long.
+Coho salmon must be at least 16 inches long.
 Salmon will hang outside the mouth of the Columbia River for days, or even weeks, feeding on massive schools of baitfish before they enter the estuary along the Astoria shoreline.

 The Columbia River will open for retention of hatchery-marked Chinook and coho salmon at the world-famous Buoy 10 on August 1st.
-Buoy 10 is a fishing zone that stretches out in both directions from Astoria.
+Buoy 10 marks the mouth of the Columbia River.

 Sturgeon is also another very popular fishery out of Astoria, Oregon.
 Sturgeon fishing Astoria is generally a catch-and-release activity, but these trips are lots of fun, and there’s plenty of action.